slyvain/til/oracle/pagination.md

 ## Pagination with Offset and limit

 Let's say we want to paginate every 3 customers (to get a small example), ordered by Customers.CustomerId ascending.
-We definately need to make use of the `Dense_rank` function.
+We definitely need to make use of the `Dense_rank` function.
 We also need to put in place an offset and a limit.
 In Oracle, we can achieve it like this:

 ```sql